openaq/openaq-explorer/src/content/help/legend.md

     <div class="low-cost-sensor-marker__fill"></div>
 </div>

-For locations that have recorded measurements historically but have not received a measurement in the last 48 hours are symbolized as:
+Locations that have recorded measurements historically, but have not received measurements in the last 48 hours, are symbolized as:

 <div class="no-recent-data-marker">
     <div class="no-recent-data-marker__border"></div>